hlnet1/Demo-Hristina-Lazarova-employees/README.md

-Assignment
+Rest APi + jQuery

-Based on source data (csv file) pairs of employees with maximum time overlapping on same project are displayed Reading data from src/resources/static/output.txt Supported date formats are supported [MM/dd/yyyy]" "[dd-MM-yyyy]" "[yyyy-MM-dd]
+Based on source data (csv file) pairs of employees with maximum time overlapping on same project are displayed Input is read from src/resources/static/output.txt Supported date formats are supported [MM/dd/yyyy]" "[dd-MM-yyyy]" "[yyyy-MM-dd]

 UI: the output is visualized in the browser as datagrid with 4 columns resp Employee ID #1, Employee ID #2, Project ID, Days worked